uviclibraries/gen-ai-research/5-privacy.md

 - File hygiene (metadata scrubbing for docs/images/audio).
 - “Greener GenAI” habits that reduce waste.

-> **Reminder:** Follow course rules and UVic guidance before using GenAI on assessed work or research data.
+> **Reminder:** Follow your instructors guidelines for the assignment your are working on and [UVic GenAI guidance](https://teachanywhere.uvic.ca/top-post/genai-position-statement/){:target="_blank" rel="noopener"} before using GenAI on assessed work or research data.

 ---